Value of Old Silver Bowls: Sterling, Maker

 What old silver bowls can be worth

-Old silver bowls can range from modest plated tableware to valuable sterling, export, trophy, or decorative bowls.
-Identify the metal and maker before comparing prices.
+Old silver bowls can range from modest plated tableware to valuable sterling, 800 silver, export, trophy, or decorative bowls.
+Identify the metal and maker before comparing prices because a plated serving bowl, a sterling sugar bowl, and a large Victorian Monteith bowl belong in different value groups.

-Recent records show Tiffany, Reed & Barton, Gorham, Georg Jensen, Chinese export, and Victorian bowls selling at different levels based on maker, weight, age, and form.
+Recent records show Tiffany, Reed & Barton, Gorham, Georg Jensen, Chinese export, Continental 800 silver, and Victorian bowls selling at different levels based on maker, weight, age, form, decoration, and condition.
+Weight is only the starting point when maker, form, age, or provenance adds demand.

 Quick value checklist

-• Photograph marks, base, interior, rim, handles, feet, engraving, and any presentation inscription.
+• Photograph marks, base, interior, rim, handles, feet, engraving, crest, presentation inscription, and any lid or underplate.

-• Record diameter, height, weight, and whether the bowl is sterling, 800 silver, export silver, or plated.
+• Record diameter, height, weight, and whether the bowl is sterling, 800 silver, coin silver, export silver, Old Sheffield plate, electroplate, or unmarked plate.

-• Check dents, splits, repairs, worn interiors, polish loss, and removed inscriptions.
+• Check dents, splits, repairs, worn interiors, polish loss, wobbling feet, solder seams, removed inscriptions, and plating wear.

 Key value drivers

-• Maker and form can add demand, especially Tiffany, Georg Jensen, Reed & Barton, Gorham, export, and trophy forms.
+• Maker and origin: Tiffany, Georg Jensen, Reed & Barton, Gorham, export silver, English, and Continental marks need different comparisons.

 Auction evidence from Appraisily's database